agent-api/.github/README.md

-# .github
+# agent-api

-agent-api: A toolkit for building robust, low level AI agents
+A toolkit for building robust, low level AI agents in Go.